raspberrypilearning/stamping-app/en/step_4.md

 You now need to add two set up blocks of code.

 --- task ---
-The first set up block is  to clear the Stage of any stamps when the user runs the app:
+The first set up block clears the Stage of any stamps at the start when the user runs the app:
 ```blocks3
 when green flag clicked
 clear graphics effects :: looks